All Products

 timeout: 60

-For more information about how to implement lifecycle hooks in different runtimes of Function Compute, see Lifecycle hooks for function instances in different runtimes.
+For more information about how to implement lifecycle hooks in different runtimes, see Lifecycle hooks for function instances in different runtimes.

 You can use SDKs to deploy and update hooks.
-This section describes how to obtain the SDK sample code that is used to configure a preStop hook when you create a function.
+This section describes how to obtain the SDK code sample required by PreStop hook configuration during function creation.

 1. On the CreateFunction page, click Debug to go to the OpenAPI portal.